kogo59/The_Central_Caucasus_and_Bashan/chapters/01_Chapter.md

 with brushwood, brought us to the modern Jericho.
-In the course of the evening a troop of villagers, men and women, came to dance before us; the women exhibited first, then the men, but the performances were very similar—a perpetual swinging of the body and clapping of hands, accompanied by a monotonous chaunt of ߵIwa backsheesh O Howadjiߴ The people of Jericho bear a very ill name, and we took the precaution to station Francois at the door of the second tent, to prevent robbery.
+In the course of the evening a troop of villagers, men and women, came to dance before us; the women exhibited first, then the men, but the performances were very similar—a perpetual swinging of the body and clapping of hands, accompanied by a monotonous chaunt of ❛Iwa backsheesh O Howadji❜ The people of Jericho bear a very ill name, and we took the precaution to station Francois at the door of the second tent, to prevent robbery.
 While he was keeping a look-out in front, some rascal, peering through the opening at the back, where the sides of the tent join, saw Cross’s watch